What Should Star Wars Do Next? (Post–Rise of Skywalker Ideas)

-WARNING: FULL SPOILERS FOR Star Wars: Rise Of Skywalker FOLLOW
+WARNING: FULL SPOILERS FOR Star Wars: The Rise of Skywalker BELOW.

-We are now a few weeks removed from the release of Star Wars: The Rise of Skywalker and the end of this season of the Mandalorian.
-With the recent departure of David Benioff and D. B. Weiss, the potential Rian Johnson trilogy seemingly a long time away and only a couple of other Disney+ series in the works, Ashley and Dylan have provided some suggestions for what they should do next in the Star Wars Universe.
+We’re a few weeks removed from The Rise of Skywalker and the end of this season of The Mandalorian.
+With David Benioff & D. B. Weiss departing, a potential Rian Johnson trilogy seemingly far off, and only a couple of Disney+ series in the works, Ashley and Dylan pitched what Lucasfilm could do next in the galaxy far, far away.

 Bring Ben Back

-Adam Driver has been pretty open with the fact that he’s done with Star Wars after The Rise of Skywalker, but after the ending of the film, the thing I want the most is to see him come back.
+Adam Driver has been pretty open about being done with Star Wars after TROS, but after that ending, the thing I want most is to see him come back.

-It speaks to my disappointment with the film, but I was originally content with the idea of the ‘Skywalker Saga’ being wrapped up and never seeing one of these characters again.
-Then on the Star Wars Show Live Red Carpet event for The Rise of Skywalker, I heard LucasFilm head Kathleen Kennedy mention that the Skywalkers could always return in one form or another.
+It speaks to my disappointment with the film, but I was originally content with the idea of the “Skywalker Saga” being wrapped and never seeing these characters again.
+Then, during the Star Wars Show Live red carpet, Lucasfilm head Kathleen Kennedy mentioned the Skywalkers could always return in one form or another.

-As far as I’m concerned Adam Driver’s talent was wasted in this trilogy as was Ben Solo.
-In the lead up to release I’d discussed the idea of having Ben survive the film and have to deal with the real repercussions of the bad things he’s done and how much of an interesting take that would be.
+As far as I’m concerned, Adam Driver’s talent was wasted in this trilogy—so was Ben Solo.
+Leading up to release I’d floated the idea of Ben surviving and dealing with the real repercussions of what he’s done.
+That could’ve been fascinating.
+Killing him was a waste; bring Ben back.

 — Dylan Blight